 Phexxi is a hormone-free birth control women have been waiting for.

-Evofem is Leading a New Era in Women’s Contraception Targeting a $2.4B U.S. Market Opportunity
+Evofem is Leading a New Era in Women’s Contraception Targeting a Multi-Billion Dollar Market Opportunity

-- Phexxi prescriptions grew 47% in the second quarter of 2021 from the prior quarter.
+- Phexxi prescriptions grew 69% in the fourth quarter of 2021 from the prior quarter.

 - Advancing multiple partnership discussions for the commercialization of Phexxi in international markets.

 - Evaluating Phexxi for two potential new indications with top-line data expected in the second half of 2022

 Read Our Latest Press Releases

 A Paradigm Shift in Contraception